Vietnam Air Defence - Air Force: Vietnam War

 The first North Vietnamese combat plane was a T-28 Trojan trainer, whose pilot defected from the Royal Lao Air Force; it was utilised from early 1964 by the VPAF as a night fighter.
-The T-28 was the first North Vietnamese aircraft to shoot down a US aircraft, a C-123, on 15 February 1964.
+The T-28 was the first North Vietnamese aircraft to shoot down a US aircraft, a Fairchild C-123 Provider transport, on 15 February 1964.

 The VPAF received its first jet fighter aircraft, the MiG-17 in February 1964, but they were initially stationed at air bases on mainland China, while their pilots were being trained.
 On 3 February 1964, the first fighter regiment No. 921 (Trung đoàn Không quân Tiêm kích 921), aka "Red Star squadron", was formed, and on 6 August it arrived in North Vietnam with its MiG-17s.
 On 7 September, the No. 923 fighter regiment, aka "Yen The Squadron", led by Lt.
 Col. Nguyen Phuc Trach, was formed.
-In May 1965, No. 16 bomber company (Đại đội Không quân Ném bom 16) was formed with Il-28 twin engine bombers.
+In May 1965, No. 16 bomber company (Đại đội Không quân Ném bom 16) was formed with Ilyushin Il-28 twin engine bombers.
 Only one Il-28 sortie was flown in 1972 against Royal Laotian forces.

 The VPAF's first jet air-to-air engagement with U.S. aircraft was on 3 April 1965.
-The VPAF claimed shooting down two United States Navy (USN) F-8 Crusaders, which was not confirmed by U.S. sources, although they acknowledged having encountered MiGs.
+The VPAF claimed shooting down two United States Navy (USN) Vought F-8 Crusaders, which was not confirmed by U.S. sources, although they acknowledged having encountered MiGs.
 Consequently, 3 April became "North Vietnamese Air Force Day".
 On 4 April the VPAF scored the first confirmed victories to be acknowledged by both sides.
-The U.S. fighter community was shocked when relatively slow, MiG-17 fighters shot down advanced F-105 Thunderchief fighters-bombers attacking the Thanh Hóa Bridge.
+The U.S. fighter community was shocked when relatively slow, MiG-17 fighters shot down advanced Republic F-105 Thunderchief fighter-bombers attacking the Thanh Hóa Bridge.
 The F-105s were carrying their normal heavy bomb load, and were not able to react to their attackers.

 In 1965, the VPAF were supplied with supersonic MiG-21s by the USSR which were used for high-speed Ground-controlled interception (GCI) controlled hit and run intercepts against American air strike groups.

 In 1965, the VPAF had only 36 MiG-17s and a similar number of qualified pilots, which increased to 180 MiGs and 72 pilots by 1968.
-The Americans had at least 200 USAF F-4s and 140 USAF F-105s, plus at least 100 USN aircraft (F-8s, A-4s and F-4s) which operated from the aircraft carriers in the Gulf of Tonkin, plus scores of other support aircraft.
+The Americans had at least 200 USAF McDonnell Douglas F-4 Phantoms and 140 USAF F-105s, plus at least 100 USN aircraft (F-8s, Douglas A-4 Skyhawks and F-4s) which operated from the aircraft carriers in the Gulf of Tonkin, plus scores of other support aircraft.
 The Americans had a multiple numerical advantage.

 The VPAF was a defensive air arm, with the primary mission of defending North Vietnam, and until the last stages of the war, did not conduct air operations into South Vietnam; nor did it conduct general offensive actions against enemy naval forces off the coast.